Below is a selection of our current sustainable finance projects and publications.

 We have taken nature as the basis of all human economic activity for granted.
-The economy and the finance sector depend as well as impacts nature.
+The economy and the finance sector depend as well as impact nature.
 Financial decisions need to take these risks and opportunities into account.
-To data such assessments have been difficult.
-However, with the advance in gro-spatial and earth observation data combined with artificial intelligence and machine learning, new opportunities are rapidly developing to manage risk, opportunity and impact.
+To date such assessments have been difficult.
+However, with the advance in geo-spatial and earth observation data combined with artificial intelligence and machine learning, new opportunities are rapidly developing to manage risk, opportunity and impact.
 This new and emerging field is called Spatial Finance.

 Satellites and Sustainability: new frontiers in sovereign debt investing

 WWF collaborated with Invested Asset Management on research to explore the use of geo-spatial data and satellite imagery to assess and monitor environmental risk in sovereign debt investing.
 At the end of 2018, an estimated US$66 trillion of sovereign debt was outstanding, constituting a significant proportion of the assets in the global bond market.
 Given the size of this asset class and the positive influence bondholders can exert on governments, the engagement of sovereign debt investors will be critical in moving towards the sustainable management of our planet's natural resources.